blattmann/parkingapp/README.md

 Features:

-- Heavily commented webpack configuration with reasonable defaults.
 - ES6, and ES7 support with babel.
-- Source maps included in all builds.
 - Development server with live reload.
-- Production builds with cache busting.
+- Production builds with source maps.
 - No gulp and no grunt, just npm scripts.

 > Warning: Make sure you're using the latest version of Node.js and NPM